 This is just to name a few.

-All of these relationships continue to add to my life in so many ways, and when I think back to how we started, I can’t even imagine my life before we were “us.”
+All of these relationships continue to add to my life in so many ways.
+When I think back to how we started, I can’t even imagine my life before we were “us.”
 When I think back to these moments of how we first met, there are 3 feelings that overcome me.

 Reflecting back to the time I have met the people in my life brings an overwhelming sense of gratitude to my soul.
 I love thinking back to the moment we introduced ourselves, totally unknowing of all of the support, the laughter, and the memories we would contribute to each other’s lives.
 Thoughts from the past make me appreciate the time, energy, and effort it has taken for us to get to this present place in our relationship — a place of complete trust, openness, and ease.
 We have grown roots that are deep and meaningful and a foundation that is indestructible, and for these I am thankful!

 Some of my friendships are more recent while others are more than 10 years old.
 No matter when these relationships originated, they all have history.
 I can’t help but smile when I think back to these initial experiences we had together when life was different and we were all a little younger.
 Experiencing your past life with others naturally makes you feel closer.
-By reminiscing and reliving experiences through conversation and laughter, you are able to reflect on how you have both grown and changed, as well as what has remained the same in your relationship.
+By reminiscing and reliving experiences through conversation and laughter, you are able to reflect on how you have both grown and changed, and what remains the same.
 The nostalgia from the memories of your first experiences together sparks a connection that can bring an excitement for new memories that are in the making!

 What if we went into every new encounter with the thought that our lives are in some way changing because of meeting this person?

-I am ALL KINDS of emotional thinking back to the beginnings of some of the amazing friendships and relationships that I have in my life.
+I am ALL KINDS of emotional thinking back to the beginnings of some of the relationships that I have in my life.

-Take a moment to think back to meeting someone who is now such a significant part of your life that you are unable to even recall what life was like before the day you met.
-Share your memory of this moment with them, and see if they are able to remember anything more about this memory!
+Take a moment to think back to meeting someone who is now such a significant part of your life.
+Someone that you are unable to even recall what life was like before the day you met.
+Share your memory with them!
+Are they able to remember anything more about this moment in time?
 Appreciate how far your relationship has come from where it started — that initial “hello” that caused both of your lives to change forever.

 Wishing you zest and light,